 Unless otherwise required by the Bankruptcy Code, the Bankruptcy Rules, or any other applicable law, creditors and lessors may, but are not required to, continue to provide customary notices, including, but not limited to, monthly statements, payment coupons, and escrow adjustment analyses to debtors regarding post-petition account activity.
-Further, to the extent available,
+Further, to the extent available, creditors and lessors may, but are not required to, allow debtors to access, obtain information, and make post-petition payments through electronic, telephonic and/or online means.
+The creditor's or lessor's actions outlined in this Local Bankruptcy Rule shall not be considered a violation of the automatic stay.

-RULE 4002-1 DEBTOR - DUTIES
+RULE 4002-1 DEBTOR DUTIES Debtor's Duties